eclipse-openj9/openj9-website/news-page-content/latestRelease.md

 This release supports OpenJDK version 8, 11, and 17.
 For more information about supported platforms and OpenJDK versions, see [Supported environments](https://www.eclipse.org/openj9/docs/openj9_support/).

+Apple silicon macOS&reg; is now a fully supported, production-ready target for OpenJDK 11 and later.

 Other updates in this release include the following: